mabahma/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 ````

 ## Overall Impression of usage testing
-The documentation provides clear and sufficient instructions to build and install the ruby sdk bundle.
+The documentation provides clear and sufficient instructions to build and install the Ruby sdk bundle.
 However, the documentation does not give details about the version of Ruby language used to develop and test the SDK (the reviewer installed version 3.0.2 by default).
 After building the project ,the reviewer was unable to run the code example provided in the repository main page (https://github.com/saitgulmez/casper-ruby-sdk/tree/milestone-2#usage-examples):